-In 2018, after participating in the Open since its inception in 2011, my affiliate CrossFit Roots debuted an intramural Open, an alternative way of running the Open that originated with Chris Cooper of CrossFit Catalyst and Two-Brain Business.
+In 2018, after participating in the Open since its inception in 2011, my affiliate CrossFit Roots debuted an intramural Open, an alternative way of running the Open that originated with Chris Cooper of CrossFit Catalyst.
 I’d seen several affiliate owners do this over the years, and I wanted to try it out.

 After a long call with CrossFit Catacombs owner Tracie Holcomb on how she ran hers, I was sold.
 I had been looking for a way to get more of our members excited and involved with what I believe to be one of the most meaningful aspects of being a CrossFit athlete: participating in (and completing) the CrossFit Open.